myarask/react-inline-modal/README.md

-# Write natural flowing code with inline modals
+# React Inline Modal

-Use modals in flows to match the user's experience.
+Use React modals directly in your handlers to align with the user's experience.

 ```ts
 const handleClick = async () => {